If you think about it, visual content is the secret ingredient in transforming text-based content from zero to hero.

 Your action plan

 Though particularly powerful, the use of animated infographics is easy to get wrong.
 Poorly conceived animated visuals, gifs, or infographic videos can distract your viewers from your core message, or worse, lead to misinformation.
-For this reason, it makes sense to hire a team of expert designers who will collaborate with you.
+For this reason, it makes sense to hire a team of expert animators who will collaborate with you.

 While the most suitable approach to designing animated infographics will depend on your goals or vision, the golden rules of visual marketing remain: know your audience, add value, and don’t forget to measure the performance of your visuals.